li1515/dashboards/README.md

 Latency: The response time of requests should less than 25ms within a month.
 Failure rate: Ensure that the status code 2xx rates are around 98%.
 Uptime: Uptime nedd to be approximate 99 percent within a month and response time should be around 500 milliseconds.
+Saturation: average CPU usage should be less than 95% within a month.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

-Latency: Response time.
+Latency: Response time was chosen as indicator, fast response ensures a great user experience.
 Failure rate: Errors per second/response rate per second.
+Errors should be indicated and fixed in a fast manner to ensure the best user exeperience.
-Uptime: Sucessful requests during pod uptime.
-Network capcity: successful request per second/request per second.
+Uptime: Sucessful requests during pod uptime/successful request per second/request per second.
+Our system shouls be reliable for our users and do not have errors.
-Resource capcity: CPU, RAM usage per pod.
+Saturation: CPU usage/ Memory usage.
+Our services shouls have enough resources to run smoothly and bring the best customer experience.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 ![](answer-img/9_grafana_dashboard.PNG)

+CPU Usage (for each container)
+Memory Usage (for each container)
+Response Times per Request (Frontend, Backend)
+Uptime (for each container)
+Average Response Time (Frontend+Backend)
+Request duration (Frontend+Backend)
+Count of response Types by status
+Errors 50x and 40x